octo-kumo/physics-project/src/markdowns/quantum_computer.md

 ### Quantum Algorithm

 The answer lies in the quantum algorithm $\textendash$​ the instructions and operations that we have applied onto the quantum system.
-The algorithm is designed in a way such that all of the incorrect states (states representing the wrong answers) destructively interfere and "cancel" each other out.
+The algorithm is designed in a way such that all of the incorrect states (states representing the wrong answers) destructively interfere (just like how waves do) and "cancel" each other out.
 This leaves us with a high probability of observing the desired state (the state that represents the correct answer).

 Due to its randomness nature, quantum computation is inherently error prone.
 Hence, what we do is that we run the same algorithm multiple times, collect the results and tabulate them to obtain the correct answer with high confidence and low uncertainty.